 I enjoyed the opportunity to dine with Diego and other influential breeders at the show along with Cecil Hetzel who shared many fond life coincidences with my Mother.
 They spent many hours reminiscing.
 I received an email from the woman who would eventually be able to arrange a lease of *Carmargue to the US.
-She fell in love with him as she was the photographer for the British Championship he had won the year before.
-I will share that email here in this article.
+She fell in love with him as she was the photographer for the British Championship he had won the year before, see at

 This is the email that was shared with me by the late Gari Dill-Marlow, special photographer of Carmargue.
 Her remembrance of the Stallion class at Salon Du Chaval 85′.
 I will cherish our correspondence forever.

 It was a miracle Carmargue made it to Paris, and to World Champion 85′.